j9brown/scenery/README.md

 The `light.turn_on` action applies the color, brightness, and transition attributes of the light's default profile by default unless overridden by the action's parameters.
 The `light.turn_off` action applies the transition attribute of the light's default profile by default unless overridden by the action's parameters.

-Scenery configures the favorite colors that are shown in the light's more-info dialog to make it easier for users to pick relevant colors from the color attributes of each profile listed in `profiles` and additional `favorite_colors`.
+Scenery configures the favorite colors that are shown in the light's more-info dialog to make it easier for users to pick relevant colors from the color attributes of each profile listed in `profiles` and additional `favorite_colors`.  **Caution: All previously saved favorite colors for those lights will be deleted!**

 | Attribute         | Optional | Description |
 | ----------------- | -------- |------------ |